Alexandre-Caldeira/assr-ord/README.md

     > DataLoader with FFT functional for exp and sim! :)

 - v0.2: []
-    > Preprocessing functional for exp and sim
+    > Preprocessing functional for exp and sim, signal recompute added

 - v0.3: []
     > MSC calculator now accepts variable parameters